Notes on type design & development

 Hi, I’m Stephen Nixon.
 I design & develop fonts as Arrow Type.

 Letters are magic.
-An alphabet is a small number of characters, and yet it can convey infinite possibilities.
-Drawing letters is a beautiful way to engage with language & culture, and making fonts is a way to make things that others can use.
+An alphabet is a small number of characters, and yet it can convey infinite possible meanings.
+Drawing letters is a beautiful way to engage with language & culture, and making fonts – systematized delivery mechanisms of drawn letters – is a way to create interesting things that others can use.
 I feel very lucky that I have had some opportunities to learn about making type that is well-crafted and functional.
 However, I am still just getting started in an expansive field.
 I have had generous mentors along the way, and it is my goal to share what I learn so that others can learn, too.

 Many type foundries have released a wide array extremely informative and helpful blog posts, lectures, books, and tools.
 Still, there is a lot of room for more information.
 Not only is the field continually evolving, but technology is advancing rapidly – both within and beyond type.